 The Manifesto

-A series of entries on the philosophy of the "Cooked Barbarian."
-It explores how to utilise the tools of the machine to sustain a life built on faith, analogue ritual, and the refusal to be weightless.
+A series of essays on what I call the Heavy Life — using the precision of modern tools to sustain a life built on faith, analogue ritual, and the refusal to be weightless.

 Principles

-This site is a protest against the frictionless.
-Everything here is hosted on hardware I own, managed by code I control.
-There are no tracking pixels, no ads, and no "cloud" dependencies where they can be avoided.
+This site runs on an old HP computer repurposed as a server in our mud-room.
+There are no tracking pixels, no ads, and no cloud dependencies where they can be avoided.

-The goal is Offline Authority: the ability to thrive, cook, build, and record knowledge regardless of whether the "Machine" is plugged in or not.
+The goal is offline authority: the ability to cook, build, grow, and record knowledge regardless of whether the Machine is plugged in.